chinapedia/wikipedia.abstract.en/Page/Brownian_motion.md

-2d_random_walk_ag_adatom_ag111.gif adatom on a ¹¹¹Ag surface [1] ]] Brownianmotion5particles150frame.gif Brownian_motion_large.gif BROWNIAN MOTION or PEDESIS (from "leaping" ) is the random motion of particles suspended in a fluid (a liquid or a gas) resulting from their collision with the fast-moving molecules in the fluid.[2]
+adatom on a ¹¹¹Ag surface [1] ]] BROWNIAN MOTION or PEDESIS (from "leaping" ) is the random motion of particles suspended in a fluid (a liquid or a gas) resulting from their collision with the fast-moving molecules in the fluid.[2]

 This pattern of motion typically alternates random fluctuations in a particle's position inside a fluid sub-domain with a relocation to another sub-domain.
 Each relocation is followed by more fluctuations within the new closed volume.
 This pattern describes a fluid at thermal equilibrium, defined by a given temperature.
 Within such a fluid, there exists no preferential direction of flow as in transport phenomena.
 More specifically, the fluid's overall linear and angular momenta remain null over time.
 It is important also to note that the kinetic energies of the molecular Brownian motions, together with those of molecular rotations and vibrations, sum up to the caloric component of a fluid's internal energy.